cotw-fabier/cosboard/README.md

 **A powerful, customizable soft keyboard for the COSMIC desktop**

+## Not yet Ready for Use

+This library is under development and doesn't yet fill its role.
+This is a hobby project with the intention to create a software keyboard in Cosmic Desktop Environment with the same capabilities as most commercial mobile keyboards.

 ## Introduction

 Cosboard is the first native soft keyboard solution for the COSMIC desktop environment.
 Built with libcosmic/Iced, it provides touch keyboard users with a fully customizable, JSON-driven layout system designed for accessibility, extensibility, and ease of use.